mermelstein/mermelstein.github.io/docs/index.md

 **Fun Side Projects:** ([See All Projects &raquo;](projects.md))

 Over the years my project work has grown across a few areas.
 Below are some highlights I've published or am able to discuss publicly.
+My professional experience also includes:

+- Leading high-performing data teams
+- Automating accounting processes at a holding company
+- Closing a consumer bank (you should really ask about this one!)
-My professional experience also includes designing and implementing systems for Retrieval Augmented Generation (RAG) with PostgreSQL and pgvector, A/B testing platforms, data enrichment pipelines (e.g., from LinkedIn), and automated reporting solutions for product, marketing, finance, accounting, and general BI.
+- Building A/B test analysis platforms, data enrichment pipelines (e.g. from LinkedIn), and automated reporting solutions for product, marketing, finance, accounting, and general BI.
+- DWH migrations or implementing a DWH solution from 0 to 1
+- Designing and implementing systems for Retrieval Augmented Generation (RAG) with PostgreSQL and pgvector

 <table style="background-color: transparent;">
   <tr style="background-color: transparent;">